SUSANxBABU/Auto-Create-Oracle-Always-Free-ARM-VM-with-Telegram-Notification/README.md

 - Then choose username for your bot (username must end with *_bot*) Eg: createvm_bot <br>

 <img width="300" src = "https://github.com/user-attachments/assets/ff3a4063-f59b-4623-9cec-845b4a0825c1" /> <br>
-- Now you got your Token (Eg. Refer the Img above). keep that and we will be using that in a minutes
+- Now you got your Token (Eg. Refer the Img above). keep that and we will be using that in a script
 <br>

 **<h2>2.
 Get your Chat ID:</h2>** <br>